python/cpython/Doc/library/stdtypes.rst

   a getter and setter for the interpreter-wide limit.
 Subinterpreters have their own limit.

-Information about the default and minimum can be found in :attr:`sys.int_info`:
+Information about the default and minimum can be found in :data:`sys.int_info`:

 * :data:`sys.int_info.default_max_str_digits <sys.int_info>` is the compiled-in
   default limit.